dbt-labs/docs.getdbt.com/website/docs/community/contributing/contributing-online-community.md

 #### Sample contributions

-- This post on how one analytics engineer uses snapshots to test that the aggregated metrics at the end of their DAG don't shift (who here hasn't had the revenue from last June change in September of this year somehow) [is an excellent example of how to write a great Discourse post.](https://discourse.getdbt.com/t/build-snapshot-based-tests-to-detect-regressions-in-historic-data/1478)
+- An analytics engineer wrote about [how they modified dbt to automatically put models into the correct schema](https://discourse.getdbt.com/t/extracting-schema-and-model-names-from-the-filename/575) based on their filename.
-- Here's [an example of the supportive, thorough Q&A](https://discourse.getdbt.com/t/is-it-possible-to-have-multiple-files-with-the-same-name-in-dbt/647) of the Discourse community when you take the time to ask a question well.
+- Here's [an example of the supportive, thorough answers](https://discourse.getdbt.com/t/is-it-possible-to-have-multiple-files-with-the-same-name-in-dbt/647) you can receive when you take the time to ask a question well.

 #### How to get started

-- Read [Long-Lived Discussions](https://docs.getdbt.com/docs/contributing/long-lived-discussions-guidelines) and why they are important to the dbt Community
+- Read [Long-Lived Discussions](/contributing/community-forum-guidelines) and why they are important to the dbt Community
-- Head over to the “[I Need Help With](https://github.com/dbt-labs/docs.getdbt.com/discussions/categories/i-need-help-with)” section of the GitHub discussions board and look for areas to hop in!
+- Head over to the “[Help](https://discourse.getdbt.com/c/help/19)” section of the forum and look for areas to hop in!
 Remember - you don’t need to know the exact answer to a question to be able to provide helpful context.